 - government information services (including health and education)

 - Writers' and Artists' Yearbook

-Students with a good honours degree may continue to postgraduate degree level before starting full-time work.
-Courses last from one to three years and may be followed part time while you are developing freelance work.
+If you gain a good honours degree, you may choose to undertake further study at postgraduate level before starting full-time work.
+Courses last from one to three years and may be followed part time while you're developing freelance work.

 Most postgraduate degrees include a series of studio-based modules, self-directed learning and individual research, as well as professional practice.

 Studying at postgraduate level may offer the opportunity to specialise in areas such as:

 - children's book illustration

 Evening classes, competitions and workshops, such as those offered by D&AD, are a great way of keeping your portfolio up to date and varied.
 They may also potentially generate extra exposure.

 Membership of the AOI is useful and provides members with access to a range of resources and events to help build their business.
 They also run a mentoring scheme for illustrators in the first three years of their career.